 Also, Jersey is another most popular implementations of JAX-RS which offers more than what the specs recommend.
 There are others like RESTEasy, RESTlet, and Apache CFX.

-Summary – Top 20 REST API Interview Questions and Answers for Software Testers.
+Summary – Top 20 REST API Interview Questions

 It was one more post that can boost your chances in a job interview.
 Also, we try that our posts could teach skills that can help you most in your work.
 That’s why we came up with this blog post on the REST API interview questions for Sofware test engineers.